Lower Trail: Maintenance

 Trail maintenance is performed by a dedicated group of volunteers who give their time to ensure the trail is in good condition during all four seasons.
 Maintenance is funded by membership dues, donations, and state and local grants.

 Canoe Creek Extension

-In fall of 2019, an extension of the trail will open that connects the Flowing Spring trail head into Canoe Creek State Park.
+In fall of 2019, an extension of the trail will open that connects the Flowing Spring trailhead into Canoe Creek State Park.
 The extension includes an underpass that sends the trail underneath US Route 22, so trail users do not have to cross over the roadway.
 The project was made possible with a large grant from the Pennsylvania Department of Transportation, County of Blair and Frankstown Township Supervisors.

 Trail access points

-The Lower Trail has six primary trail heads.
-All trail heads have parking and picnic tables available.
+The Lower Trail has six primary trailheads.
+All trailheads have parking and picnic tables available.